 You might think that face recognition could make one-time passwords sent by text or email disappear entirely.
 Don’t arrive at such conclusions too quickly.

-New regulations have established that face recognition alone is still not secured enough for mobile banking.
+New regulations have established that face recognition alone is still not secure enough for mobile banking.
 For instance, Europe’s Payment Services Directive promulgated in 2019 requires banks to use two-factor security even for basic things like logging into an account.

-Under the Payment Services Directive, basic features like viewing your account require just one-factor (in that case, the one applied at sign-in).
+Under the Payment Services Directive, basic features like viewing your account require just one factor (in that case, the one applied at sign-in).
 However, online transactions over specific values must be two-factor authenticated.
 While the Payment Services Directive jurisdiction is limited to Europe, the rest of the world’s trend is also to increase mobile banking security requirements further.

 Face recognition still counts as one factor.
 Therefore, banks must supplement it with a password, a token (one-time password) texted to the account holder or another method.